Smart Coupons

 As activation grows

-• Configuration complexity multiplies
+• Configuration multiplies

-• Budget reconciliation and performance comparison becomes heavier
+• Finance reconciliation becomes heavier

-• Cross‑market comparability declines
+• Cross‑market visibility declines

 The Solution